commonhaus/foundation/policies/trademark-policy.md

 If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of the Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, send an email to the [`trademarks` mailing list][CONTACTS.yaml].

+## General information about Trademarks

+### What is a trademark?

+A *trademark* is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.

+A *service mark* is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.

+[*Trade dress*](https://www.inta.org/topics/trade-dress/) or "get up" refers to the look and feel of the packaging, which in this context can include the layout, colors, images, and design choices in a web page.

+Throughout this Policy, the terms "trademark" and "mark" refer to both trademarks, service marks and trade dress.
+However, the use of a word is "not as a trademark" when it is used functionally as part of the software program, for example, in a file, folder, directory, or path name.
+Use in this way is not a trademark infringement.

+### What is "likelihood of confusion"?

+There is trademark infringement if your use of a trademark has created a "likelihood of confusion."
+This means using a trademark in a way that will likely confuse or deceive the relevant consuming public about the source of a product or service using the mark in question.

+Some examples:

+- If the "Foo" software extension removes all double spaces after periods, but someone else later creates "Foo" software that adds a third space after periods, consumers would be confused between the two and the newcomer will likely be a trademark infringer.

+- If a company makes "Foobar" software and a third party offers training called "Foobar Certification," a person is likely to believe, wrongly, that the certification is being offered by the makers of Foobar software.
+The third party has likely misled consumers about the source of its training and is a trademark infringer.

+### What is "nominative" use?

+So-called "nominative use" (or "nominative fair use"), which is the name of the doctrine under U.S. trademark law, allows the use of another's trademark where it is necessary for understanding.
+Other countries' trademark laws also have similar provisions.

+For example, a car repair shop that specializes in a particular brand of automobile, VW for example, must be allowed to say that they repair VW cars.
+Here is what you should consider when deciding whether your use of a trademark is a nominative fair use:

+- Can you identify the product or service in question without using the trademark;
+- Are you avoiding a likelihood of confusion in the way that you have used the trademark; and
+- Have you used only as much as is necessary to identify the product or service.

+With our "Foobar Certification" example above, the person offering the certification would be allowed to say, under the nominative fair use doctrine, that she is offering "Maude's Certification for Foobar software."

+It is almost never the case that using a Logo will be a nominative fair use since it will be a rare case where the logo is needed for strictly informational purposes.

 ## Attribution